tetracorp/k240/docs/_posts/2014-03-13-building-hitpoints.md

 ### Taking and repairing damage

 Buildings take damage when struck with weapons.
-Unless a Repair Facility exists on the asteroid, a damaged building will __never__ repair itself.
+Unless a Repair Facility exists on the asteroid, a damaged building will never repair itself.
 A colony which survives one attack may fall in the next.

 ### Repair Facility

-Each repair facility heals one point of damage every eight days (see [building behaviour](building-behaviour.html).)
+Each repair facility heals one point of damage every eight days (see [building behaviour](building-behaviour.html)).

 ### Building Armour

 The Building Armour blueprint increases each building's maximum hit points by 10.
 This does not automatically affect buildings constructed before acquiring the blueprint, but a Repair Facility will retrofit old buildings to the new maximum.

 ### Protected Buildings

-In addition to the laser turret, most "protected" versions of buildings have more hit points than their non-protected equivalent.
+In addition to the laser turret, most "Protected" versions of buildings have more hit points than their non-protected equivalent.
 The only one which does not is the Protected Storage Tower.